rodabhari/LabJournal/README.md

 4. Make sure to install the `remotes` and `klippy` packages.
 Commands are included in the index.Rmd.
 5. Journal your work using .Rmd-files.

-You can keep your personal notes and working scripts a separate folder.
-Make sure to include an underscore in the folder name (e.g., _test).
-Scripts contained in this folder will not be compiled.
+To maintain your personal notes and working scripts separately, create a dedicated folder.
+If you don't want this folder to be accessible to others, remember to add its name to the '.gitignore' file.
+Additionally, modify your 'site.yml' to ensure that the same content is excluded there as well.
+Keep in mind that any items within this folder will not be compiled.

 ## Hosting on Github:
 1. Recompile the lab journal website using the build function in the top right hand corner;